American Express Business Platinum Card Review (Is It Actually a Good Deal?)

 Earning rates are modest compared to the Amex Gold or other category-focused cards.
 That's by design.

-5x Membership Rewards® points per $1 on eligible flights and prepaid hotels booked through Amex Travel (there’s no published cap).
+5x Membership Rewards points per dollar on eligible flights and prepaid hotels booked through Amex Travel.
+There is no published cap on this category.

-and on select business categories, including U.S. electronic goods retailers, software & cloud providers, construction material & hardware suppliers, and shipping providers.
+2x Membership Rewards points per dollar on eligible purchases of $5,000 or more up to $2 million per calendar year, and on select business categories including U.S. electronic goods retailers, software and cloud system providers, construction material and hardware suppliers, and shipping providers.

-1x Membership Rewards® point per $1 on all other eligible purchases.
+1x Membership Rewards point per dollar on all other eligible purchases.

 Why This Matters

-5x on flights and hotels makes this card a premium travel earnings engine.
-It’s perfect if your business buys its airfare and hotel stays with the card.
+The 5x on flights and hotels makes this card a premium travel earnings engine.
+It's perfect if your business buys its own airfare and hotel stays directly through the card.

-2x on large purchases and key categories rewards substantial business buys that many companies make, from hardware and shipping costs to software and infrastructure expenses.
+The 2x on large purchases and key business categories rewards substantial business buys that many companies make regularly.
+From hardware and software, to shipping costs and infrastructure expenses.
+This is a meaningful improvement from the previous 1.5x rate and makes the card significantly more compelling for businesses with larger transaction sizes.

-1x everywhere else means the card isn’t optimized for small everyday expenses like office coffee or supplies — those are better placed on other business cards with broader category bonuses.
+The 1x everywhere else means the card isn't optimized for small everyday expenses.
+Those belong on other cards with broader category bonuses.

 Redeeming Membership Rewards: Where the Value Comes From